 Scrubbing The Past To Give Those With A Criminal Record A Second Chance

 Latosha Poston says she made a lot of mistakes in her life.
-Her legal troubles began in her teens after her first child was born in Indianpolis.
+Her legal troubles began in her teens after her first child was born in Indianapolis.
 Over the years, bad decisions led to some arrests, some convictions.

 "Sometimes we get stuck in our past and let our past guide us," she says.

 The 44-year-old has worked hard to straighten out her life.
-But her criminal record — all involving misdemeanors — continued to haunt her as she tried to find a decent job and place to live.
+But her criminal records — all involving misdemeanors — continued to haunt her as she tried to find a decent job and place to live.

-Then, while watching local news, she heard about Indiana's Second Chance law, passed in 2013.
+Then, while watching the local news, she heard about Indiana's Second Chance law, passed in 2013.
 It allows people to petition to remove their misdemeanor convictions and arrests from public view.

 Indiana is among several states to change their approach to the restoration of a person's rights and status after an arrest or conviction.
-In the last two years more than 20 states have expanded or added laws to help people move on from their criminal records — most involve misdemeanors.
-Marijuana legalization and decriminalization have played a big role driving these reforms.
+In the last two years, more than 20 states have expanded or added laws to help people move on from their criminal records — most involve misdemeanors.
+Marijuana legalization and decriminalization have played a big role in driving these reforms.
 Fairness is another factor, with lawmakers from both parties rethinking the long-term consequences of certain criminal records, as well as the economic impact of mass incarceration.

-There's also purely economic reasons to encourage the sealing of criminal records.
+There are also purely economic reasons to encourage the sealing of criminal records.

 "It hurts communities, it hurts counties and it hurts states if their citizens cannot be productively employed or aren't part of the tax base," says American University law professor Jenny Roberts, who has written extensively on the collateral consequences of convictions.
 "So there's certainly an economic incentive for allowing people to move beyond their criminal record."

-The state-level reforms have helped tens of thousands of people across the country.
+The state-level reforms have helped tens of thousands of people across the United States.

 Poston of Indianapolis is among them.
-After working in home health care for nearly 20 years and making just over $11 an hour, she landed a much better paying job in a hospital as an operating room assistant once her records were sealed.
+After working in home health care for nearly 20 years and making just over $11 an hour, she landed a much better-paying job in a hospital as an operating room assistant once her records were sealed.

 "I felt like something was lifted off," she says of her case.
 "Because now I kind of felt like a human."

-With background checks ubiquitous for jobs, schools, mortgage applications and more, even one conviction — and sometimes even just one arrest — can dog people for years, critics say, relegating someone to permanent second-class status.
+With background checks ubiquitous for jobs, schools, mortgage applications and more, even one conviction — and sometimes even just one arrest — can dog people for years, critics say, relegating them to permanent second-class status.

-"No one should underestimate how much even the most minor of misdemeanor convictions — including marijuana or trespassing or any kind of conviction — can affect someone's ability to get a job, to get housing, and too function fully in society," says Roberts, who also co-directs the Criminal Justice Clinic at American University in Washington, D.C.
+"No one should underestimate how much even the most minor of misdemeanor convictions — including marijuana or trespassing or any kind of conviction — can affect someone's ability to get a job, to get housing and to function fully in society," says Roberts, who also co-directs the Criminal Justice Clinic at American University in Washington, D.C.

 Time for change

-The reform trend reflects an emerging consensus that the social and economic problems created by mass prosecution and incarceration call for a fundamental re-imagining of the criminal justice system.
+The reform trend reflects an emerging consensus that the social and economic problems created by mass prosecution and incarceration call for a fundamental reimagining of the criminal justice system.

-While reformers largely welcome the moves by states, there's concern that a patchwork of laws as well as steep legal fees, prosecutorial foot dragging and other barriers have blunted what is otherwise seen as a rare area of bipartisan, effective reform.
+While reformers largely welcome the moves by states, there's concern that a patchwork of laws as well as steep legal fees, prosecutorial foot-dragging and other barriers have blunted what is otherwise seen as a rare area of bipartisan, effective reform.

-"The states are really all over the map on this stuff and they're all reinventing the wheel," says attorney Margaret Love, executive director of the Collateral Consequences Resource Center and an expert on clemency and restoration of rights.
+"The states are really all over the map on this stuff, and they're all reinventing the wheel," says attorney Margaret Love, executive director of the Collateral Consequences Resource Center and an expert on clemency and restoration of rights.

-She and others are calling on the National Conference of State Legislatures (NCSL), the National Center for State Courts and the American Bar Association to study and share what reforms are showing the most promising outcomes.
+She and others are calling on the National Conference of State Legislatures, the National Center for State Courts and the American Bar Association to study and share what reforms are showing the most promising outcomes.

 "Right now it's getting harder for state legislatures to pick out a single approach," Love says.
 "We have to start looking at this in a more systematic way and look at what works best."

-For example, there's a growing body of evidence that it undermines public safety if you don't help people move beyond their criminal record and participate in the workforce.
-Without that help, the chances of people returning to the criminal justice system increases.
+For example, there's a growing body of evidence that it undermines public safety if you don't help people move beyond their criminal records and participate in the workforce.
+Without that help, the chance of people returning to the criminal justice system increases.

 One study estimates that the unemployment rate for formerly incarcerated people is more than 27 percent — far higher than the total U.S. unemployment rate during any historical period, including the Great Depression.
-The rate is even higher for African Americans who've had run-ins with the law.
+The rate is even higher for African-Americans who've had run-ins with the law.

-With the national jobless rate at historic lows, many companies are looking at new ways to hire additional workers.
+With the national jobless rate at historical lows, many companies are looking at new ways to hire additional workers.
 A recent survey showed that more than 80 percent of managers — and two-thirds of human resource professionals — "feel that the value workers with criminal records bring to the organization is as high as or higher than that of workers without records."

 Indiana's example

 As in many other states, the work of sealing and expungement in Indiana mostly falls to nonprofit legal groups and private attorneys.
-But in Marion County, the prosecutor's office has hired a full-time paralegal to process all of the requests.
-They've had more than 11,500 people come through since legislators implemented the law.
+But in Marion County, the prosecutor's office has hired a full-time paralegal to process all requests.
+The county has had more than 11,500 people come through since legislators implemented the law.

 While the mood nationally surrounding expungement has dramatically improved, some prosecutors and judges remain skeptical or outright opposed to records clearing.
 Philosophically they don't think those who've broken the law should get a clean slate.